Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 2.md

 :::note NFT Weapon

 <Tabs>
-  <TabItem value="T⭐" label="T⭐">+12 Attack power bonus and +25 hp bonus</TabItem>
+  <TabItem value="⭐Elite" label="⭐Elite">+12 Attack power bonus and +25 hp bonus</TabItem>
-  <TabItem value="T⭐⭐ " label="T⭐⭐">+16 Attack power bonus and +50 hp bonus</TabItem>
+  <TabItem value="⭐⭐Special " label="⭐⭐Special ">+16 Attack power bonus and +50 hp bonus</TabItem>
-  <TabItem value="T⭐⭐⭐" label="T⭐⭐⭐">+21 Attack power bonus and +70 hp bonus</TabItem>
+  <TabItem value="⭐⭐⭐Rare " label="⭐⭐⭐Rare ">+21 Attack power bonus and +70 hp bonus</TabItem>
 </Tabs>

 :::
 :::note NFT Protector

 <Tabs>
-  <TabItem value="T⭐" label="T⭐">+20 hp bonus and +2 defense increase (Additional +85 hp when the 4-piece set is completed.)</TabItem>
+  <TabItem value="⭐Elite" label="⭐Elite">+20 hp bonus and +2 defense increase (Additional +85 hp when the 4-piece set is completed.)</TabItem>
-  <TabItem value="T⭐⭐ " label="T⭐⭐">+2 Attack power bonus, +30 hp bonus, +3 defense increase (Additional +125 hp when the 4-piece set is completed.)</TabItem>
+  <TabItem value="⭐⭐Special " label="⭐⭐Special ">+2 Attack power bonus, +30 hp bonus, +3 defense increase (Additional +125 hp when the 4-piece set is completed.)</TabItem>
-  <TabItem value="T⭐⭐⭐" label="T⭐⭐⭐">+4 Attack power bonus and +4 defense increase (Additional +350 hp when the 4-piece set is completed.)</TabItem>
+  <TabItem value="⭐⭐⭐Rare " label="⭐⭐⭐Rare ">+4 Attack power bonus and +4 defense increase (Additional +350 hp when the 4-piece set is completed.)</TabItem>
 </Tabs>

 :::

 ### Alchemy System & NFT

-In our game, each NFT you acquire for your character comes with a +0 bonus.
-While using an NFT from the basic inventory will give you more power, the ability to increase that power even further is in your hands.
-With the alchemy system in our game, you can make the NFT you purchased more valuable and powerful.
-With the alchemy system, you can increase your inventory from +0 to +3.
-You will need two additional inventories for the alchemy process: Alchemy Stone and Alchemy Dust.
-If you don't have even one of these two inventories, you can't add a + to your NFT.
-You can buy Alchemy Stone with either Activity Tokens, the in-game currency, or with BRN Tokens from the NFT Marketplace.
-You can only buy Alchemy Dust with Activity Tokens in the game.
-Of course, even if you have both inventories, there is still a chance that you won't be able to add a +.
-If the alchemy process fails, your NFT will not be lost, only returned to its original state of +0.
-The alchemy success rates are as follows:
+Every item you purchase for your character in our game comes with a +0 bonus.
+While using an item from the basic inventory will provide you with more power, it's up to you to enhance this power further.
+Our game offers an alchemy system that allows you to increase the value and power of the item you purchased.
+You can upgrade your inventory from +0 to +3 using the alchemy system.
+To perform the alchemy process, you will need two additional inventories: Alchemy Stone and Alchemy Powder.
+Without these inventories, you won't be able to add a + to your item.
+The Alchemy Stone can be purchased from the store using Event Tokens or the in-game currency, ERA.
+Alchemy Powder, on the other hand, can only be obtained in the game using Activity Tokens.
+It's important to note that even if you have both inventories, there's still a chance that the addition of + might fail.
+In such cases, your item will not be lost but will simply return to its original +0 state.
+The success rates for alchemy are as follows:

 + +1 Success Rate = 20%